Kunhe-tes/ch-ui/README.md

 # ch-ui
-A javascript ui plug-in include some common effects, such as drop-down menu, slider, modal box and banners, which is based on javascript prototype.
+A javascript ui plug-in include some common demos, such as drop-down menu, slider, modal box and banners, which is based on javascript prototype.

 explain: